2undeoju/Multimedia-Recommender-System-/README.md

-## My first multimedia recommender system, it is very interactive.
+## Multimedia recommender system, it is very interactive.

 The application requires the artiste's name and song name as given in the dataset.